whole-tale/dashboard/README.md

 This README outlines the details of collaborating on this Ember application.

-This is the EmberJS WholeTale dashboard.
+This is the EmberJS/Semantic UI WholeTale dashboard.

 ## Prerequisites